rohit-gohri/inno/README.md

 ## The site features the following functions :

 1. Login/Register using FB and Local
-2. Automatic generation of unique IDs for all users on successfull registration (INNO-ID)
+2. Automatic generation of unique IDs for all users on successful registration (INNO-ID)
 3. Admin and Event Manager(EM) accounts with special functions
 4. Create events and update operations for EMs
 5. Ability to register for events by users